andrasq/node-qibl/README.md

     );
     // => { a: { c: 3 }, d: 4 }

+### retry( getDelay(tryCount), timeout, func(cb), callback(err) )

+Try calling `func` until it succeeds or have waited `timeout` total milliseconds pausing `getDelay(retryCount)` ms between attempts.
+Returns the result of the last attempt.
+Makes an attempt at the very start, and a final one at the very end of the timeout period.

 Changelog
 ---------

-- 1.11.1 - calibrate microtime better for node v12 and up, rename to `semverCompar`
+- 1.11.2 - calibrate microtime better for node v12 and up, rename to `semverCompar`, new `extractTo`, new `retry` document as `assignTo`
 - 1.10.0 - new `difftree`, new `getProp` quicker property getter, concat2 of varargs, new `reparent`
 - 1.9.0 - new `startsWith` / `endsWith`, document `str_locate`, new `walktree`
 - 1.8.2 - optimize populate() separately for arrays and buffers,